bryan0806/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Ans: When using same pipeline with challenge_video.mp4 , I did notice that for some scenes such as there is brake ink in the road or same shadow that seems like a lane line, my pipeline failed to get a correct lane line.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+### Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+I think I can try using semantic segmentation (labelling pixels in a frame) as lane/not lane for further solving harder videos challenge.
+Or I need to find a algorithm that adjust the lane line extration range to avoid getting shadow lines out of range.